What is this document about?

 What data do we hold?

-We keep data about our members, leaders, and friends, and their immediate family members.
+We keep data about our members (youth and adult), and their immediate family members.
 The data includes some or all of the following: names, date of birth, nationality, ethnicity, religion, disabilities, health and dietary issues, address, contact details, National Health number, relationships with other people (including family and health professionals), and history within the Scout Group.

 The only financial data we hold is to record subscription payments, and whether each individual is eligible for Gift Aid.